 Details

-Standard errors are estimated using the influence function of all estimators and tests of differences can therefore be computed subsequently.
+Standard errors are estimated using the influence function of all estimators, enabling tests of differences to be computed subsequently.
+The method handles both survival data and competing risks data, and supports multiple treatment levels.

 Examples